 Molecular Geometry.
 The molecular geometry describes the arrangement of the atoms in a molecule.
 The non-bonding pairs do not figure into this description.
-Hence, if there are non-bonding pairs present in the molecule they affect the geometry but they are ignored in the description of the geometry.
-For example, the electronic geometry of H2O is tetrahedral but two of the REDs are lone pairs, which are ignored.
-Therefore, the molecular geometry of water (the arrangement of the H, O, and H atoms) is best described as "bent".
+Hence, if there are non-bonding pairs present in the molecule they are ignored when describing the molecular geometry.
+For example, the electronic geometry of H_2O is tetrahedral but two of the REDs are lone pairs, which are ignored.
+Therefore the molecular geometry of water (the arrangement of the H, O, and H atoms) is best described as "bent".
 (If there are no non-bonding pairs then the molecular geometry is just the same as the electronic geometry.)